duomei98/chemical-hazards/README.md

 # STATEMENT OF COLLABORATION
 Anna He.
 Contributed ideas and input during team meetings.
 Coded most of the data exploration portion.
 Wrote the Milestone 2 submission and wrote the final write-up

+Yuehua Xie: coded most of the data preprocessing + augmentation portion + our final model.
+Wrote the Milestone 3 submission.